Free women don’t chase cages

 My biggest win anyway?

-But love that needs to be put on hold isn’t the kind of love I want to build my life around.
+But love that needs to be put on hold is not the kind of love I want.

 At the end of the day I’m thankful, because after all, I gained clarity over the type of love and man I want.